History

 Origin of Mondorf-les-Bains ?

-The origin of the name Mondorf-les-Bains goes back to the Carolingian dynasty, i.e. Frankish kings.
+The origin of the name Mondorf goes back to the Carolingian dynasty, i.e. the Frankish kings.
 Charlemagne had a niece called “Muomina”, who donated all her possessions to the abbey of Echternach.
-Among these possessions was the small village, which thus took the name of “Muomendorph”.
-Charlemagne married Hildegarde de Thionville.
-As a result, he was forced to travel frequently between Thionville and his small capital of Aachen, and had a residence (“Pfalz”) built in Mondorf, which served as a relay.
+Among these properties was the small village, which thus took the name “Muomendorph”.

 Where does the name come from?

-The first inhabitants of Mondorf-les-Bains were Celts.
+The first inhabitants of Mondorf were the Celts.
 The Roman presence began in 65 BC.
-The Chapel of Saint-Sauveur, known as the “Chapelle du Castel”, was built on Celtic fortifications to protect the Metz-Trier road.
-Its access path is marked by steles representing the seven Sorrows of the Virgin Mary.
+The Chapel of Saint-Sauveur, known as the Chapel of the Castel, dates from this period.
+It was built on Celtic fortifications and was intended to protect the Metz-Trèves road.
+Its access path is lined with steles representing the seven Sorrows of the Virgin.

-Situated at the crossroads between Germany and France, Mondorf has been plundered, burned and rebuilt many times.
-The church of Saint-Michel, built in 1065, was rebuilt four times, the last time in 1764.
+Located at the crossroads between Germany and France, Mondorf was repeatedly pillaged, burned and rebuilt.
+Thus, the church of St. Michael from 1065 was rebuilt four times, the last time in 1764.

 Mondorf-les-Bains (Lux) and Mondorff (Fr)

-August 28, 1878 : the thermal resort is authorized by grand ducal decree to take the name of : Mondorf-les-Bains
+August 28, 1878: The seaside resort is authorized by royal decree to take the name of : Mondorf-les-Bains

-The Treaty of Versailles of 1769 fixed the current border, splitting the parish of Mondorff in two.
-The Luxembourg part kept the name of Mondorff until 1872, date of the creation of the first post office in the bathing village.
-Following the delivery of a postmark, which by mistake of interpretation, only presented one final “f” at the end of Mondorf, the Luxembourgish part of the twin locality adopted the new name in 1878, with the addition: -les-Bains (“les Bains” meaning “bath” (Mondorf-les Bains in Luxembourgish : Munneref)
+The Treaty of Versailles in 1769 established the current border, splitting the parish of Mondorff in two.
+The Luxembourg part of the village kept this name until 1872, when the first post office of the seaside village was created.
+Following the delivery of a postmark, which by misinterpretation had only one final “f”, the Luxembourg part of the twin town adopted the new name of Mondorf, with the addition: – les-Bains.

 Birth as a spa town

-The Dutch domination in the 19th century and other constraints were to change the destiny of the village, which had been an agricultural and wine-producing village.
-Because of the Dutch monopoly and the exorbitant taxes on salt, people started to search for salt in Luxembourg.
-In Mondorf there was a small stream with slightly salty water.
+The Dutch domination in the 19th century and the constraints were to change the destiny of the village, until then an agricultural and wine-producing village.
+In season of the Dutch monopoly and the exorbitant taxes on salt, salt was sought in Luxembourg.
+Now, there was a small stream in Mondorf whose water was slightly salty.

 1841 - Drilling begins

-Start of drilling, by Karl Gotthelf Kind, who created the first thermal spring (for rock salt research) on the initiative of the notary Ledure.
+Karl Gotthelf Kind starts drilling the first thermal spring (for rock salt) on the initiative of the notary Ledure.

 1846 - Curative use

-After 5 years of effort, the drilling rig broke at a depth of 730 meters (European record at the time) and the works.
-The borehole found no salt gem but, at 460 meters, a mineralized spring was discovered.
-The notary Ledure proposed to use the Kind source for curative purposes.
+After 5 years of effort, the drilling rig broke at a depth of 730 metres (a European record at the time) and the work was abandoned.
+The drilling did not find any rock salt, but at 460m, a mineralized spring was discovered.
+The notary Ledure proposed to use it for curative purposes.

 20 June 1847